Guidelines for teacher and course evaluations

 In circumstances where arguments for and against upholding an appeal are balanced, the resolution will be to favour the appellant.

-System error teacher assessment appeals process
+System error teacher assessment appeals process:

 Course or Component Director Appellant Responsibilities: